Sturm-Liouville operators with measure-valued coefficients: One dimensional Sturm--Liouville problems

 \section{One dimensional Sturm--Liouville problems}

-For the sake of completeness we consider in this section the case when $\varrho$ is not necessarily supported on more than one point, i.e.~we only assume~\eqref{genhypfirst} to~\eqref{genhypgap} of Hypothesis~\ref{genhyp}.
+For the sake of completeness in this section we consider the case when $\varrho$ is not necessarily supported on more than one point, i.e., we only assume that~\eqref{genhypfirst} to~\eqref{genhypgap} of Hypothesis~\ref{genhyp} hold.
 Because of the lack of the identification of Proposition~\ref{prop:identDeftauTloc} in this case, we make the following definition.
 Some linear subspace $S\subseteq\Deftau$ is said to give rise to a self-adjoint relation if the map

 is well-defined, injective and its range is a self-adjoint relation of $\Lr$ into $\Lr$.
-By the identification of Proposition~\ref{prop:identDeftauTloc} one sees that we already determined all linear subspaces of $\Deftau$ which give rise to a self-adjoint relation if $|\supp(\varrho)|>1$.
-Hence we need only consider the case when $|\supp(\varrho)|=1$.
-Indeed we will do this by proving a version of Theorem~\ref{thm:SRLCLCsepcoup} (note that $\tau$ is in the l.c.~case).
-Therefore assume in the following $\varrho=\varrho_0\delta_{x_0}$ for some $\varrho_0\in\R^+$ and $x_0\in(a,b)$.
+By the identification of Proposition~\ref{prop:identDeftauTloc} one sees that we already determined all linear subspaces of $\Deftau$ which give rise to a self-adjoint relation if $\varrho$ is supported on more than one point.
+Hence we need only consider the case when $\varrho$ is supported on only one point.
+Indeed, we will do this by proving a version of Theorem~\ref{thm:SRLCLCsepcoup} (note that $\tau$ is in the l.c.~case at both endpoints).
+Therefore, assume in the following $\varrho=\varrho_0\delta_{x_0}$ for some $\varrho_0\in\R^+$ and $x_0\in(a,b)$.
 In this case each function $f\in\Deftau$ is of the form

-where $u_a$ and $u_b$ are solutions of $\tau u=0$ with $u_a(x_0-)=u_b(x_0+)$, i.e.~$f$ is continuous in $x_0$ but in general the quasi-derivative $f^\qd$ is not.
+where $u_a$ and $u_b$ are solutions of $\tau u=0$ with $u_a(x_0-)=u_b(x_0+)$, i.e., $f$ is continuous in $x_0$ but in general the quasi-derivative $f^\qd$ is not.
 In this case $\tau f$ is given by

 Furthermore, for two functions $f$, $g\in\Deftau$, the limits